mikeduglas/Image-Transformations/README.md

 - Zoom in and out (with or without mouse wheel)
 - Rotate by any angle

+**It uses only regular Windows API functions, no extra libraries.**

 In the demo program you can try both zooming and rotation features.
 Below are the screenshots from the demo:

 Initial "Zoom" page: